 - TyDe 2016 J. Paykin, A. Spector-Zabusky, and K. Foner.
 "Choose Your Own Derivative (Extended Abstract)."
-To appear in Proceedings of the 2016 Workshop on Type-Driven Development.
+In Proceedings of the 2016 Workshop on Type-Driven Development.
 PDF GitHub BibTeX ACM DL

 - Haskell 2015 K. Foner.
 "Functional Pearl: Getting a Quick Fix on Comonads."
 In Proceedings of the 2015 ACM SIGPLAN Symposium on Haskell.
 PDF GitHub BibTeX ACM DL